PingOne Advanced Identity Cloud

 OIDC clients can register with the OP and manage their client data dynamically.

-To let clients discover an end user’s OP, its endpoints and how to interact with it, Identity Cloud supports the OpenID Connect Discovery 1.0 specification.
+To let clients discover an end user’s OP, its endpoints and how to interact with it, Advanced Identity Cloud supports the OpenID Connect Discovery 1.0 specification.

 OAuth 2.0 or OIDC?